nusic-fm/nusic-synthetics/README.md

 The following prior art is a use-case diagram that represents how capital would flow to-and-from an artist, thier label, a DSP and a DeFi user via a non-fungible bond:

 ![image](https://user-images.githubusercontent.com/75082835/130609168-3ac50212-4175-4e3e-82e9-6d7dfbac7fd0.png)

+The frailties of the above model are that it requires a quarters worth of streaming income deposited as collateral by the artist or their management in order to collatoralize the bond, determine the bond value and onboard the artist into DeFi.
+If rather than requiring this deposit from the artist, fungble synthetics had already been collateralized the artist would likely feel more motivated to participate in transferring their real-world assets into DeFi.